 If you need to set a particular size (different from the container's size) for the dxRangeSelector widget, use the size configuration object.
 Assign the height and width in pixels to the height and width properties.

 Specifies the appearance of the range selector's slider handles.

 The range selector's sliders consist of a slider marker and a slider handle.
 You can drag a marker or a handle to change the selected range.
 To set the appearance options of the slider handles, use the sliderHandle configuration object.
 To customize the slider markers, use the sliderMarker configuration object.

 Defines the options of the range selector slider markers.

 When moving a slider, its marker displays the currently selected scale value.
 Use the sliderMarker object to set the required options for the range selector slider markers.
 For instance, you can format the markers' text, change the text font, or make the markers invisible.

-Sets the name of the theme to be used by the range selector.
+Sets the name of the theme to be used in the widget.

 Use this property to set a predefined or custom theme.
-The options defining the range selector appearance will be set to the values of the specified theme.
-You can override some of these values within the rangeSelectorOptions configuration object.
-To learn more about themes and theme implementation and customization, refer to the Themes topic.
+The options defining chart appearance will be set to the values that are set in the specified theme.
+You can override some of these values within the chart's configuration object.